ballerina-attic/module-ballerinax-pagerduty/src/pagerduty/Module.md

 **Pagerduty operations related to `Services`**

-The `createService` remote function can be used to create the Services in a pagerDuty `Services`.
+The `createService` remote function can be used to create the Services in PagerDuty `Services`.

 ```ballerina
 Services services = pagerduty.getServices();